multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 This is because contract addresses are calculated from the deployer's address and their current account nonce.
 They are not random.
 So erdpy calculates the address beforehand and displays it in the terminal.
 Additionally, the deployed contract is always in the same shard as the deployer.

-## Getting EGLD on devnet
+### Getting EGLD on devnet

 There are two ways of getting EGLD on devnet:
 - through the devnet wallet
 - through an external faucet

-### Getting EGLD through devnet wallet
+#### Getting EGLD through devnet wallet

 Go to https://devnet-wallet.elrond.com and login to your devnet account with your PEM file.
-In the left side menu, select the "faucet" option:
+On the left side menu, select the "faucet" option:
 ![img](/developers/staking-contract-tutorial-img/wallet_faucet.png)

 Request the tokens.
 After a couple seconds, refresh the page, and you should have 30 xEGLD in your wallet.

-### Getting EGLD through external faucet
+#### Getting EGLD through external faucet

 Go to https://r3d4.fr/faucet and submit a request:
 ![img](/developers/staking-contract-tutorial-img/external_faucet.png)

 Make sure you selected "devnet" and input your address!
 It might take a bit depending on how "busy" the faucet is.

-## Deploying the contract, second try
+### Deploying the contract, second try

 Now that the blockchain knows about our account, it's time to try the deploy again.
 Run the `deploy` snippet again and let's see the results.
 Make sure you save the contract address. erdpy will print it in the console for you:
 ```bash